 Disinfection is the process of using certain chemicals to destroy germs, bacteria and common viruses from a surface.
 So, it’s certainly an effective technique to deal with the coronavirus spread.

-So, the right approach to ensure proper cleaning and disinfection is to replace your existing supplies with specialist cleaning agencies & disinfectants designed to remove viruses like COVID-19.
+So, the right approach to ensure proper cleaning and disinfection is to replace your existing supplies with a specialist cleaning agencies & disinfectants designed to remove viruses like COVID-19.

 You can find the complete list here.
 When using these cleaning products, it is also important to use a proper delivery/dispersion system to ensure effective disinfection.

 Besides routine cleaning of frequently-touched areas, such as doorknobs, remote, light switches, handles, toilets, cell phones, etc., it’s also crucial to disinfect these things using an EPA-approved disinfectant.